Irvan741/memek/README.md

 -
 Memek - Laravel CLI tools for creating backend ready template

+The custom Artisan command, called memek:controller, serves as a powerful utility in your Laravel application, automating the creation of essential components in laravel project for managing resources.
+This command is designed to automate the process of generating controllers, models, migrations, and views for a specific resource, significantly reducing development time and effort.

 here's the step for usage:
 1. Create Your Laravel Project
    `composer create-project laravel/laravel projectname`